serebrov/notes/2013-03-18-js-scalable-architecture.md

   * ask sandbox for anything you need, don't reference other modules

 Here are some questions raised by the presentation:
-* It is stated that the architecture covers 'controller' part of MVC, but it is not clear how to plug M and V here.
+* It is mentioned that the architecture covers 'controller' part of MVC, but it is not clear how to plug M and V here.
 Should the module act as controller handle module / view interaction?
 If it is then it can be complex to do without base library.
 For me the 'module' here is more close to a widget content (some self-contained control with own box in the HTML and related js code) then to a controller from the MVC triad.
 * Modules do not interact directly and only send messages to each other but this still does not mean absolute independence.
 Messages are sent with some data.
 And the receiver should expect some data structure.
 So in the case when this data changes it is necessary to review and fix all possible receivers.
 * App core responsibilities are too wide (rememver "anything!") and the same is related to sandbox (because it acts as a facade for modules on top of the core).

-Of cause these questions do not mean that architecture is not good, but it is definitely not full (and Nicholas mentions this).
+Of cause good answers can be found for all these points and more questions can be raised, but it is clear that suggested architecture is an idea and the way to go, but not a complete design.
 It was interesting to see if there are frameworks build upon this idea.
-And here is a list of frameworks I found (descriptions are taken from their sites):
+And here are frameworks I found (descriptions are taken from their sites):

   * [Aura](https://github.com/aurajs/aura) is a decoupled, event-driven architecture for developing widget-based applications.
   - [Hydra.js](http://tcorral.github.com/Hydra.js/) is the library that will help you to scale your app.